AQUARIUM OR POND ULTRAVIOLET STERILIZATION

 The first generation internal UV Sterilizers (which are still sold by places such as Amazon) have leakage and reliability problems as well as flow design problems.
 The second generation still has flow design problems.

-The only 3rd generation Internal Submersible UV Sterilizer Pump I can recommend at this time is the SunSun CUP-613 & 609.
+The only 3rd generation Internal Submersible UV Sterilizer Pump I can recommend at this time is the AAP version of the SunSun CUP-613 & 609 Submersible UV Filters as long as it is an AAP model corrected for flow rate and WITH a built-in pre-filter (those sold by Amazon are NOT to these specs!!!).

 One major plus (or selling point if you will) is these Submersible UV Clarifiers require no additional plumbing, which for ponds often is a major hassle.